Our Vision and History

 Progress

-• Create high-value products from rapidly growing waste streams for rapidly growing market sectors using GSR’s patented technology solutions to provide benefits to waste-generating host site operations
+• Generate high-value products from rapidly growing waste streams, leveraging GSR’s patented technology to benefit both host site operations and expanding market sectors.

-• Capture waste stream nutrients, preferably at the point of production, to improve regional water quality by reducing nutrient runoff forming near eutrophic or dead zones in natural water bodies such as Lake Champlain, Lake Erie, Chesapeake Bay, the Gulf of Mexico, as well as other estuaries, basins, and rivers extending to oceans, thereby threatening freshwater and aquatic food sources, increasing waste treatment costs, reducing property values, and affecting tourism revenues and public health
+• Capture waste stream nutrients at the source / point of production , improving regional water quality and mitigating nutrient-driven eutrophication in critical watersheds such as Lake Champlain, Lake Erie, Chesapeake Bay, and the Gulf of America / Gulf of Mexico, as well as globally significant estuaries, rivers, and coastal systems.
+These improvements reduce treatment costs, protect aquatic food sources, preserve property values, sustain tourism, and safeguard public health.

 Our Historical Milestones